appbaseio/reactive-manual/docs/v1.0.0/components/DataController.md

 ## Extending

 `DataController` component can be extended to
-1. customize the look and feel with `componentStyle`,
+1. customize the look and feel with `className`, `componentStyle`,
 2. update the underlying DB query with `customQuery`,
 3. connect with external interfaces using `beforeValueChange` and `onValueChange`.

 ```
 <DataController
   ...
+  className="custom-class"
   componentStyle={{"paddingBottom": "10px"}}
   customQuery={
     function(value) {